zoe-pith/pith-site/sections/about.md

 I started working on Pzaz because I wanted to reimagine the worst food or beverage product I could find.
 I visited hundreds of convenience stores and saw how terrible and uncompetitive the energy shot landscape was.

 I developed Pzaz with a team of experts who share my obsession with revitalizing a truly dead retail category  and redefining what it means to be energized.
 We manufacture in the United States and currently sell exclusively at bodegas.
-We are lucky to be supported by incredibly inspiring founders and investors. <br/><br/>
+We are lucky to be supported by an array of inspiring founders and investors. <br/><br/>

 # Food & Wine Magazine